 - i.
-Oral, written, or graphical material.

-- ii.
-Both published and unpublished work.

-- iii.
-Any material(s) downloaded from the internet.
+Oral, written, or graphical material. - ii.
+Both published and unpublished work. - iii.
+Any material(s) downloaded from the internet. - iv.
+The submission of any Artificial Intelligence (AI) generated work not specifically designated as an AI assignment.

 It is the student's responsibility to clearly distinguish their own work from that created by others.
 This includes proper use of quotation marks, paraphrases, and the citation of the original source.
 Students are responsible for both intentional and unintentional acts of plagiarism.